FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

 This trait allows setting a custom name for a table corresponding to a model.
-For example, `model MyModel is table<custom_table_name> {}` will use `custom_table_name` as the name of the underlying database table
+For example, `model MyModel is table<custom_table_name> {}` will use `custom_table_name` as the name of the underlying database table.